 ➤ Another scary accident was suffered by Michael Schrey in the #193 Hofor Racing by Bonk Motorsport BMW M4 GT4.
 The two-time VLN champion cleared the fence at the Hohenrain-Schikane, landing upside down outside the track.
 Schrey, too, escaped the frightening accident without serious injury.
 He was fighting for the SP10/GT4 class win at the time.

 ➤ Moritz Kranz and Nico Menzel ended their season with the #979 Mühlner Motorsport Porsche 718 Cayman GT4 CS with victory in Cayman GT4 Trophy by Manthey-Racing class.
 The waiting is now on a decision by the DMSB regarding “illegal” brakes in VLN8 which resulted in disqualification of the #979 Cayman after a protest from Mathol Racing.
-It is expected the protest to be thrown out which would give Kranz and Menzel their win back and with it the championship title.
 Until then, the #966 Mathol Racing Cayman is provisional champion.

 ➤ The opening hour of the season finale saw Nürburgring aces Moritz Kranz and Gabriele Piana duke it out at the front of the Cayman cup class.
 Nothing could squeeze in between Kranz in the #979 and Piana in the #969 Cayman as they ran nose to tail.
 Piana and co-driver Thorsten Jung finished third in class, while Moritz won his class with 15th place outright.